Axelgustavschnurer/Aterbrukskartan/README.md

 ## Changing the database schema

+NOTE: The following instructions are NOT best practice, we are using a dev command to change the production database schema.
+MAKE SURE TO DOWNLOAD A BACKUP OF THE DATABASE BEFORE MAKING ANY CHANGES.
+Either go [here](https://maps.stuns.se/download?demoKey=supersecreturlmaybechangeinthefuture) and download Stories-data, mapItem-data, and Recycle-data or get a proper backup somehow.

 In order to change the database schema, make sure you have a shadow database url set up in your `.env` file.

 Edit the file at `prisma/schema.prisma` to change the database schema.